Industrial-Shields/librpiplc/README.md

 2. Run the following command to clone the repository:
 ```
-git clone -b <tagname> https://github.com/Industrial-Shields/librpiplc.git
+git clone -b v<tag-version> https://github.com/Industrial-Shields/librpiplc.git
 ```
-Where `<tagname>` is the version you wish to download.
+Where `<tag-version>` is the version number you wish to download.
 Before this unification, you had to choose between versions 1.X.X (for V3 PLCs) or 2.X.X (for V4 PLCs).
-As of 3.X.X this library is compatible with our PLCs regardless of it's version.
+As of 3.X.X, this library is compatible with all our Raspberry PLCs regardless of it's version.
+At the moment of writing, this library is available to Raspberry PLCs V6, V4 and V3.
 You can check the available versions in here: https://github.com/Industrial-Shields/librpiplc/tags

-3. Go to the library directory and install the library with the following command:
+3. Go to the library directory and install the library with the following commands:
 ```
 cd librpiplc/
 cmake -B build/ -DPLC_VERSION=<version> -DPLC_MODEL=<model>